argman/EAST/readme.md

 ### Troubleshooting
 + How to compile lanms on Windows ?
   + See https://github.com/argman/EAST/issues/120
++ How to compile lanms with visual studio 2017 on Windows
+  + Double click lanms/lanms.cmd

 Please let me know if you encounter any issues(my email boostczc@gmail dot com).